 At Sierra Chincua, like at all of the other reserves, horses are available for rent for getting to the butterflies with a unique and enjoyable ride.
 It may seem silly to ride a horse, but once you get to the location you realize that the 10,000+ foot elevation may have a bigger effect on you than you originally thought!

 After spending some time with the butterflies and looking for birds, we head back down the mountain for lunch at a great little restaurant in Angangueo, a beautiful small colonial city.
-After lunch we head back to the hotel for some afternoon birding.
+Some of the birds we look for could include Chestnut-sided Shrike-Vireo, Crescent-chested Warbler, White-striped Woodcreeper, Pine Flycatcher, Gray-collared Becard, Gray-barred Wren, the striking and endemic Blue Mockingbird, endemic Green-striped and Rufous-capped Brushfinches, Cinnamon-bellied Flowerpiercer, and Black-headed Siskin.
+We return to the hotel in the late afternoon for a relaxing dinner.

 Accommodations at Hotel Aguablanca (B,L,D)

-This morning we enjoy breakfast at the hotel, then head out to do some serious birding on the grounds outside.
-The dry forest surrounding the canyon is rich with interesting birds like Slate-blue Seedeater, endemic West Mexican Chachalaca, endemic Banded Quail, endemic Colima Pygmy Owl and Ferruginous Pygmy Owl, endemic Golden-crowned Emerald, endemic Dusky Hummingbird, endemic Golden-cheeked Woodpecker, Russet-crowned Motmot, endemic Pileated Flycatcher, endemic Golden Vireo, endemic Rusty-crowned Ground-Sparrow, and endemic Black-chested Sparrow.
+Once again, we have breakfast at the van before taking a very short drive across the canyon from the hotel.
+The dry forest surrounding the canyon is rich with interesting birds like Slate-blue Seedeater, endemic West Mexican Chachalaca, endemic Banded Quail, endemic Colima Pygmy Owl and Ferruginous Pygmy Owl, endemic Golden-crowned Emerald, endemic Dusky Hummingbird, endemic Golden-cheeked Woodpecker, Russet-crowned Motmot, endemic Pileated Flycatcher, endemic Golden Vireo, endemic Rusty-crowned Ground-Sparrow, and endemic Black-chested Sparrow and Military Macaws.
+Dippers can also be found in the river below!

-We then check out and have lunch on our drive to Patzcuaro, one of Mexico’s Pueblo Magicos.
-We make a number of stops along the road to look for more highland species.
-Then, after settling into our beautiful hotel, Posada Yolihuani, and taking a break, we stroll into the beautiful town plaza for dinner.
+We go back to the hotel to check out and have lunch on our drive to Patzcuaro, one of Mexico’s Pueblo Magicos.
+We make a number of stops along the road to look for more highland species, and a stop at a fantastic lagoon filled with water birds.
+Then, after settling into our beautiful hotel and taking a break, we stroll into the beautiful town plaza for dinner.

 After a nice breakfast at the hotel, we drive about 30 minutes to bird an interesting volcanic peak covered in remnant pine-oak habitat.
 We look for Mountain Trogon, striking and endemic Red-headed Tanager, endemic Collared Towhee, Crescent-chested Warbler, endemic Spotted and Gray-barred Wrens, and endemic Rusty-crowned Ground-Sparrow.